eventnetusa/eventnet/src/_posts/2017-10-31-dont-get-spooked-by-event-day-challenges.md

       challenging.

-      * **The Solution** – We created a very detailed plan of action that every department of the event stuck to.
+      * **The Solution** – We created a very detailed plan of action that every department of the campaign stuck to.
 Venue operators sent photos and dimensions allowing us to create a floor plan without knowing the details of the venue.